kyma-project/kyma/docs/kyma/docs/04-03-cluster-installation.md

 ## DNS setup and TLS certificate generation (optional)

 >**NOTE:** Execute instructions from this section only if you want to use your own domain.
-Otherwise, proceed to [this](#installation-install-kyma-on-a-cluster-prepare-the-installation-configuration-file) section.
+Otherwise, proceed to **Prepare the installation configuration file** section.

 ### Delegate the management of your domain to Google Cloud DNS